phcollignon/rest-api-node-jwt-typescript/README.md

-# Node Rest API with JWT written in TypeScript
+# Node Rest API + JWT in TypeScript

 - This is a simple **Node Rest Api** written in **Typescript**.
 - Routes can be protected with **JWT tokens**.